This is an Active case

 Key takeaways about TikTok lawsuits

-• Young adults and parents of teens are filing lawsuits against TikTok’s parent company Bytedance.
-They allege mental health harms from using the platform.
+• Young adults and parents of minors are filing lawsuits against TikTok’s parent company, ByteDance.
+They allege mental health and physical harms from using the platform.

-• These lawsuits claim that TikTok is designed to addict teens and children for the sake of engagement but it doesn’t adequately address concerns about the mental health issues that arise from the platform’s design.
+• These lawsuits claim that TikTok is designed to addict children and teens for the sake of engagement, and that it doesn’t adequately address concerns about the mental health issues that arise from the platform’s design.

-• Many TikTok lawsuits have been and continue to be filed in the social media harm multidistrict litigation.
+• Many TikTok lawsuits have been filed and continue to be filed in the teen social media harm multidistrict litigation.

-People are filing lawsuits alleging that TikTok is designed to attract and addict children without regard for their mental health.
-These TikTok mental health lawsuits allege that the compulsive use of the platform is an integral part of its business model.
+People are filing lawsuits alleging that TikTok is designed to attract and addict children and teens without regard for their mental health.
+These teen TikTok mental health lawsuits allege that compulsive use of the platform is an integral part of its business model.

 The lawsuits argue: